Tisiphone (daughter of Antimachus)

 In Greek mythology, Tisiphone (Ancient Greek: Τισιφόνη) was the Trojan daughter of Antimachus and sister of Hippolochus, Pisander, and Hippomachus.
 She was the wife of Meneptolemus.
+In newer editions, her name has alternatively been translated as Hippodameia, and her husband's name as Tisiphonus, son of Priam.

 Mythology

 Inspired by the battle prowess of the Amazon queen Penthesilea, Tisiphone encouraged the other Trojan women to fight during the siege of Troy.
 All of them should be perished from the skirmish but with the wise counsel of Theano were saved.
 From Troy afar the women marvelling gazed at the Maid's (i.e. Penthesilea) battle-prowess.
 Suddenly a fiery passion for the fray hath seized Antimachus' daughter, Meneptolemus' wife, Tisiphone.
 Her heart waxed strong, and filled with lust of fight she cried to her fellows all, with desperate-daring words, to spur them on to woeful war, by recklessness made strong.
 "Friends, let a heart of valour in our breasts awake!
 Let us be like our lords, who fight with foes for fatherland, for babes, for us, and never pause for breath in that stern strife!
 Let us too throne war's spirit in our hearts!
 Let us too face the fight which favoureth none!
 For we, we women, be not creatures cast in diverse mould from men: to us is given such energy of life as stirs in them.
 Eyes have we like to theirs, and limbs: throughout fashioned we are alike: one common light we look on, and one common air we breathe: with like food are we nourished -- nay, wherein have we been dowered of God more niggardly than men?
 Then let us shrink not from the fray see ye not yonder a woman far excelling men in the grapple of fight?
 Yet is her blood nowise akin to ours, nor fighteth she for her own city.
 For an alien king she warreth of her own heart's prompting, fears the face of no man; for her soul is thrilled with valour and with spirit invincible.
 But we -- to right, to left, lie woes on woes about our feet: this mourns beloved sons, and that a husband who for hearth and home hath died; some wail for fathers now no more; some grieve for brethren and for kinsmen lost.
 Not one but hath some share in sorrow's cup.
 Behind all this a fearful shadow looms, the day of bondage!
 Therefore flinch not ye from war, O sorrow-laden!
 Better far to die in battle now, than afterwards hence to be haled into captivity to alien folk, we and our little ones, in the stern grip of fate leaving behind a burning city, and our husbands' graves."